 How do Lenders Use the Debt-to-Income Ratio?

-Lenders use the DTI ratio in aiding the decision to extend a loan or not.
+Lenders use the DTI ratio along with other factors, such as the LTV ratio, to inform their decision to extend a loan or not.
 It is just one of the factors and not the end-all-be-all.
 Other factors include employment status, credit score, borrower history, and loan-to-value if there is collateral attached to the loan.

 The lower the DTI ratio, the better success someone may have in obtaining a loan.
 Someone who is right at the 36% back-end ratio will have more trouble getting a loan compared to someone who is at a 20% back-end ratio, all else being equal.